rishabhsingroha/rishabhsingroha/README.md

 # About Me:

-🌱 I’m currently learning Rust <br>👨‍💻 All of my projects are available at [github.com/rishabhsingroha](https://github.com/rishabhsingroha)<br>📝 I sometimes write blogs on [dev.to]()<br>💬 Ask me about javascript, Typescript, NextJS, React, TailwindCSS, angular,<br>📫 How to reach me rishabhsingroha@gmail.com <br>📄 Know about my experiences[interships] (https://www.linkedin.com/in/rishabh-singroha/)
+🌱 I’m currently learning Rust <br>👨‍💻 All of my projects are available at [github.com/rishabhsingroha](https://github.com/rishabhsingroha)<br>📝 I sometimes write blogs on [dev.to]()<br>💬 Ask me about javascript, Typescript, NextJS, React, TailwindCSS, angular,<br>📫 How to reach me rishabhsingroha@gmail.com <br>📄 Know about my experiences (https://www.linkedin.com/in/rishabh-singroha/)

 ## 🌐 Socials: